 What causes Lower Back Strain Injuries?

 Spinal strain injuries often occur because muscles in the back are overloaded.
 This can happen due to overuse, overstretching, or a sudden twist of the muscle.
-A direct force to the muscles in the back due to a fall or sharp blow can also cause a strain.
-Chronic, repetitive activity can contribute to lower back strains.
+Chronic, repetitive activity can contribute to lower back strain injuries and postural stress.

 Lower back spinal strain injuries are most common in these sports: